Daniels Design Discovery Program

 Discounts

-Discounts are available for U of T staff, faculty, students and alumni.
+A 10% discount is available for U of T staff, faculty, students and alumni.
 Please email camps@daniels.utoronto.ca from your University of Toronto email address to receive the discount code.

 Financial Support

 We are committed to making the Daniels Design Discovery Program accessible to all interested students.
 A limited number of bursaries are available for those who require financial assistance.
-While we strive to support as many students as possible, please note that bursary availability is not guaranteed.
+While we strive to support as many students as possible, please note that bursary availability is not guaranteed..

-Please complete the following Bursary Application form by April 4.
+Applications are due on March 20th.
 Further details and bursary eligibility requirements are listed on the form.

 Cancellation Policy